 - Management consultant

 Employment Outlook and Salary Info

 The U.S. Bureau of Labor Statistics (BLS) reported that all management occupations in the oil and gas extraction industry earned a mean wage of $167,050 in May 2018.
 That year the mean annual wages of general and operations managers in the oil and gas extraction industry were $174,780.

 The BLS reported that petroleum engineers could expect 3% growth in job opportunities during the 2018-2028 decade, with oil prices a main determinant.
 Petroleum engineers earned a mean salary of $156,370 in May 2018.
 Post-secondary engineering teachers/researchers overall earned an average salary of $113,680 during that same time period.

 Continuing Education Information

-As with the bachelor's degree in energy management, graduates of master's programs who work in land management may pursue professional certification from the AAPL.
-Those who want to move away from oil and gas management to become researchers or college teachers may pursue a related doctorate degree, such as petroleum engineering.
+Graduate students who want to move away from oil and gas management to become researchers or college teachers may pursue a related doctorate degree, such as petroleum engineering.
 Candidates for the doctoral program without a degree in petroleum engineering may have to complete additional coursework in petroleum engineering, engineering science or geology.
 They may also have to pass a preliminary examination demonstrating proficient knowledge in petroleum engineering within a certain amount of time after admission to the program.